 - If you wish to progress to HND you should gain a high grade in your internal exam, pass all units as well as having an excellent academic reference

-- This course will prepare you for administration work in an office environment or a medical environment across a wide range of industries
+- This course will prepare you for administration work in an office environment across a wide range of industries.

 Making an application